Anil Charanjeett

-Anil Charanjeett, also known as Anil Mange, is an Indian Bollywood film actor who has worked in films like PK, Singh Is Bling, Raees and Hasee Toh Phasee.
+Anil Charanjeett, also known as Anil Mange, is an Indian film actor who has worked in Bollywood films like PK, Singh Is Bling, Raees and Hasee Toh Phasee.
 He gave a special appearance in the song "Main Badhiya Tu Bhi Badhiya" from the movie Sanju.

 Background

 Anil charanjeett comes from Balaghat in Madhya Pradesh.
 After graduating in commerce, he joined Whistling Woods International Institute in Mumbai.
-Mange's father was a businessman who wanted Mange to join the family business, but he chose to go into acting instead.
+Mange's father was a businessman who wanted him to join the family business, but he chose to go into acting instead.